apt-get install sudo -y

 Make gateway publicly accessible.
 This allows you and everyone to view files.

-If you want to, you can make your IPFS gateway publicly accessible (Note: This should not be done unless locked down with a firewall rule restricting access.).
+If you want to, you can make your IPFS gateway and webui publicly accessible (Note: This should not be done unless locked down with a firewall rule restricting access).
 Change gateway configuration to listen on all available IP addresses.

 In the file at ~/.ipfs/config change the following: